 Staging and selling on the Upper West Side

-Preparing, marketing and selling a pre-war two bedroom for our clients Jamal and Lauren.
+Preparing, marketing and selling a pre-war two bedroom for our clients Jamal and Sophia.

-Jamal and Lauren owned their pre-war two bedroom in a Rosario Candela-design cooperative for several years.
+Jamal and Sophia owned their pre-war two bedroom in a Rosario Candela-design cooperative for several years.
 They enjoyed making it their own through a gut renovation of their kitchen and other improvements.
 Outgrowing their space and encouraged by a loft rental opportunity downtown, they began to consider a sale.
-After monitoring our experience selling three apartments for their fellow shareholders the year prior, Jamal and Lauren hired us as their listing agents with the goal of selling at a premium price-per-square-foot for their market segment.
+After monitoring our experience selling three apartments in their building the year prior, Jamal and Sophia hired us as their listing agent with the goal of selling at a premium price-per-square-foot for their market segment.

-We freshened and staged the property so it would appeal to the demographic of buyers most likely to pay a premium for the home versus its competition.
+We freshened and staged Jamal and Sophia's property so it would appeal to the demographic of buyers most likely to pay a premium for the home versus its competition.
 We highlighted the second bedroom's "Master Suite-like" proportions through properly curated furnishings, swapped out light fixtures and added artwork and color accents to bring out the property's classical elements, installed new air-conditioning systems, and more.

 We had sold several apartments in the building, so we had a good gut feeling for pricing.
 We recommended and selected the maximum asking price we felt the market could bear without sacrificing web impressions and foot traffic, and drew viral interest to the property through web syndication, advertising and wide co-broker outreach.